amarbudhiraja/Skytunes/README.md

 # SKYTUNES
-A music player built solely using Double Linked List.
+A music player built solely using Doubly Linked List.